samblenny/hotswap-i2c-fram/README.md

 - `adafruit_fram`
 - `adafruit_tca9548a`

-The code detects whether you have a I2C multiplexer wired up and selects between the one-slot and two-slot modes accordingly.
+The [sample code](code.py) detects whether you have an I2C multiplexer wired up and selects between the one-slot and two-slot modes accordingly.

 ## Usage Example (two-slot build)